Hi Cool Women –

 In our mission to reach back to help foster the next generation of cool women in tech, we have set aside two of our meetings this year so that our members can invite a tech woman who is on her way to being one of the coolest women in tech.
 We also will continue to have at least one meeting to support and meet with the local university female engineering students.

 The success of coolest women depends on diversity in our membership and we continue to seek the coolest corporate women in tech.
 If you know a fabulously cool director or above woman working in a technology company, please invite her to be your guest at an upcoming meeting.
 If you can’t be there, just let me know and I’ll personally introduce her around at the meeting.

 I'm so excited about how the organization continues to expand our impact on the Denver business and academic community.
-I am so proud of the supportive community we have built over the past ten years.
+I am so proud of the supportive community we have built over the past eleven years.
 Thank you to each of you who continue to make CWWK such a unique organization.

 Wendy Hall Bohling

 Board Member, Co-founderWendy Bohling is an author, speaker and trainer who inspires women to excel in business by embracing the very things they’ve been hiding – things that could be their greatest strengths.
 She found early career success in the technical world at Bell Labs, but for Wendy, the opportunity to move to sales, with her outgoing personality, Southern charm, and gift of storytelling – was like coming home.
 With 30 years of proven results in engineering and corporate sales in the telecom and healthcare industries, Wendy now embraces her whole self, including her “sass” and versatility, to help women leap to their next level of greatness.
 She insists, and excels at demonstrating, that by working together we can increase the number of women executives and eliminate the gender wage gap.
 Wendy has a passion and gift for helping companies attract and retain great female talent.